 When a company has grown beyond its original infrastructure capabilities, it needs to expand its infrastructure in order to keep up with demand or continue growing at the same rate as before.

 A small business owner might need new servers or software licenses in order to support their existing customer base while still attracting new customers through their website or social media accounts.
-This could mean buying more hardware or upgrading

 The foreign transaction fee